30 NOSTALGIA HITS

 Late 1976.
 A new insert printed in yellow paper with with title and track listing, titled RECORDED JULY 23, 1964 AT THE HOLLYWOOD BOWL, was used for a version whose disc had a white blank label.

 Disc 2.
 The second record, that includes tracks from the Tokyo 1966 concert, was distributed with an insert directly copied from the TAKRL version of the Tokyo concert, titled ON STAGE IN JAPAN - THE 1966 TOUR, with the catalogue number WRMB-318 added on top left.
 Some copies in multicolored vinyl were pressed as well.
 The track listing printed on the insert was not changed, therefore it does not correspond to the content of the record.
 A repressing with only the SP 602 photograph, no track listing and no WRMB 318 number was also cited.
 This might be a release from Wizardo's associate, with the deletion of all references to Wizardo, but we have not seen such a record.

 INTEREST.
-Even if not noticed at the time, this record was indeed very interesting since it was the only LP with the Hollywood Bowl concert without skips and glitches; as all the first pressings, this is a record that should be in all important collections (***); the 1976 repressing in multicolored vinyl is a rare version, and as most of these multicolor LPs it is quite sought after (***).
-The single record versions are much less valuable, and moreover the company took scarce care in their realization, as demonstrated by the use of an insert with a track listing different from the actual content of the record for the second LP (**/*).
+Even if not noticed at the time, this record was indeed very interesting since it was the only LP with the Hollywood Bowl concert without skips and glitches; as all the first pressings, this is a record that should be in all important collections (***); the version distributed in the white box is extremely rare (****); the 1976 repressing in multicolored vinyl is quite uncommon, and as most of these multicolor LPs it is quite sought after (***).
+The single record versions are much less valuable, and, as quite usual, the company took scarce care in their realization, as demonstrated by the use of an insert with a track listing different from the actual content of the record for the second LP (**/*).